FOR A BETTER US

 - The staff will disinfect frequently touched surfaces and objects between reservation groups.
 A cleaning checklist will be followed by our staff to ensure thorough sanitizing of supplies and spaces.

-- Our Y staff will wear a face covering or mask while working with children in Child Watch.
-We are smiling under there and excited to play with your child(ren)!
+- Our Y staff who are not fully vaccinated will wear a face covering or mask while working with children in Child Watch.

 - Children may wear a face covering, but it is not recommended for babies or children under the age of two.